shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 this version is strongly recommended!
-The newer Asus code base seems to have changed quite a few settings, so you'll want to not only start with the new default values, but also get rid of removed settings.
+The newer Asus code base seems to have changed quite a few settings, so you'll want to not only start with the new default values, but also get rid of obsolete settings.
 Otherwise you will be wasting a good amount of the limited nvram available! ***

    - NEW: Rebased patches on 3.0.0.4.130 (RT-N53U sources).
-          Build 130 brings various code changes to IPv6.
+          Build 130 brings various code changes to IPv6, not sure what else (as I have no changelog between 108 and 130).
    - FIXED: Firmware/settings can now be uploaded over HTTPS (bug fixed by Asus)
+   - FIXED: Buffer overflow in networkmap that would cause garbled device names to appear on the clists list (bug in Asus's code)

 3.0.0.3.108.7: